zxynj/zxynj-personal-website/content/post/knn_in_r_and_python_wb.md

 One can definetly use a different distance function for categorical predictors.
 The scaling value can be picked using cross validation instead of $\sqrt{0.5}$.

 Same goes for the continuous predictors.
-Instead of the Euclidean distance which I will be using here, one can consider using Manhattan or other distance functions.
+Instead of Euclidean distance which I will be using here, one can consider using Manhattan or other distance functions.

-Since I will use the Euclidean distance, continuous predictors should be standardized before putting into the KNN model.
+Since I will use Euclidean distance, continuous predictors should be standardized before putting into the KNN model.

 #### R